nanditha48/passport-auth-login/README.md

 ## Libraries Used

-ExpressAuth Titan incorporates several powerful libraries to enhance your development experience:
+This project incorporates several powerful libraries to enhance your development experience:

 - **[Passport](http://www.passportjs.org/):** A versatile and widely adopted authentication library for Node.js that supports various authentication strategies.